dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

-.. warning:: The IP address *192.168.25.x* is used for PowerVault Storage communications.
+.. caution:: The IP address *192.168.25.x* is used for PowerVault Storage communications.
 Therefore, do not use this IP address for other configurations.

 To continue to the next steps: